 A year later, Anil introduced us to Pravesh as someone who resonated philosophically with his farmer-first approach to solving for critical needs in agri.
 Pravesh had seen the opportunity and the challenges first-hand, helping catalyze the setup of hundreds of FPOs* (Farmer Producer Organizations – membership based collectives of farmers) in his prior government stint.
 In 2017, we decided to back Pravesh in his entrepreneurial journey that became Kamatan.
 Incidentally, Kamatan was solving for the other critical need in our identified list of farmer priorities – market linkages.
 The starting point here was the recognition that farming is one of the few industries where the producer has no control over the price of the product.
 Kamatan wanted to give smallholder farmers negotiating leverage in having more control over this aspect, by working primarily with FPOs.
 By managing and creating market linkages between farmers and buyers in the value chain, Kamatan allows farmers to focus on what they do best – production.
 In the entire spectrum from farm to fork, most companies optimize for the ‘fork’.
 Kamatan however, has been unique in its producer-first mindset and clear leaning towards the ‘farm’ end of the spectrum.

-This farmer centricity, along with an approach which is guided by ground up insights, is something common to both companies and also what attracted Elevar to both as an investor.
+This farmer centricity, alignment with LAhWS and an approach which is guided by ground up insights, is something common to both companies and also what attracted Elevar to both as an investor.
 There are many other commonalities between the two entities:

 The last one year has also been a really complicated year for agri as a sector.
 It has been one of the bright spots in a mostly arid landscape, recording a growth of over 3% in FY 2020-21 and commanding an increased share of India’s GDP.
 The pandemic has driven home the essential nature of the sector.
 But significant changes in governmental policies have split the world of agriculture – there are farmer protests that have gone on for months, and there are those who believe that the opening of private markets beyond the ‘mandis’ will benefit farmers in the medium to long term.
 With all this complexity, however, there is no doubt that FPOs and community based organizations are going to be the centerpiece of the puzzle, in aggregating small farmers, leveraging social capital that exists in agri communities, boosting economies of scale and helping smallholder farmers to connect with agri-businesses.